 The U.S. Department of Energy's Clean Cities program advances the nation's economic, environmental, and energy security by supporting local actions to reduce petroleum use in transportation.
-Part of DOE's Vehicle Technologies Office, Clean Cities has saved more than 5 billion gallons of petroleum since its inception in 1993.
+Part of DOE's Vehicle Technologies Office, Clean Cities has saved nearly 6.5 billion gallons of petroleum since its inception in 1993.

 Who We Are

 Almost 14,000 stakeholders contribute to Clean Cities' goals and accomplishments through participation in nearly 100 Clean Cities coalitions across the country.
 A broad spectrum of private companies, fuel suppliers, local governments, vehicle manufacturers, national laboratories, state and federal government agencies, and other organizations join together under Clean Cities to implement alternative-transportation projects in their communities.

 What We Do

 Clean Cities helps vehicle fleets and consumers reduce their petroleum use.
 Clean Cities builds partnerships with local and statewide organizations in the public and private sectors to adopt:

 Clean Cities works to reduce U.S. reliance on petroleum in transportation by: